 These cases often end in a settlement and out of court, but sometimes, they can go to trial.

-Proving Medical Negligence For a Child’s Birth Injury
+How Do I Prove Medical Negligence in a Birth Injury Case?

 To prove medical negligence for a child’s birth injury, you need to establish that: